 Enrollment for bariatric surgery must be initiated through Optum's BRS program.
-Covered participants seeking coverage for bariatric surgery should notify Quantum Health as soon as the possibility of a bariatric surgery procedure arises (and before the time a pre-surgical evaluation is performed) at a bariatric surgery center by calling Quantum Health Member Services, utilizing the number on the back of his or her ID card to enroll in the program.
+Covered participants seeking coverage for bariatric surgery should notify Quantum Health as soon as the possibility of a bariatric surgery procedure arises (and before the time a pre-surgical evaluation is performed) at a bariatric surgery center by calling the number on the back of his or her ID card to enroll in the program.